RainTrap341/NorthstarDocs/README.md

 Running the script will install all dependencies required and build the docs locally.
 The local version is available at [port 8000](http://127.0.0.1:8000/).
 The server will get opened in your browser when the script finishes.
 When you change a file the server will automatically rebuild it and refresh your browser window.

+If you get an error message while running the script on Windows, check the following GitHub issue: https://github.com/R2Northstar/NorthstarDocs/issues/106